-The Bank of Ireland UK is accredited to offer the BBLS scheme to eligible customers and below are the details on the features, eligibility, important information, FAQ’s and how you can apply online.
+The Bank of Ireland UK is accredited to offer the BBLS scheme to eligible customers and below are the details on the features, eligibility, important information and FAQs.

 What are the key features of the Bounce Back Loan Scheme?

 - The scheme provides loans from £2,000 up to £50,000 – (up to a maximum of 25% of your annual turnover)

 - There is no arrangement fee or guarantee premium

 - It is a fixed 6 year loan term

 - The interest rate is fixed at 2.5%

 - There is no repayment of capital required during the period of the first 12 months from drawdown

 - The Government pays the first 12 months interest